cheskya/dotfiles/README.md

 - `zsh-syntax-highlighting`

 ## placing dotfiles in the right place

+*Note:* For the pacman hooks, manually place them in `/etc/pacman.d/` then make them executable

 1. Clone the repo into the home directory
 2. Install `stow`